-Fernland Studios was founded on Kalapuya Ilihi, the homeland of the Kalapuya people who today are represented by the Confederated Tribes of the Grande Ronde and the Confederated Tribes of the Siletz Indians.
-Fernland is based on Multnomah Illahee, near the confluence of the Willamette and Columbia rivers.
+Fernland Studios began on Kalapuya Ilihi, the homeland of the Kalapuya people who today are represented by the Confederated Tribes of the Grande Ronde and the Confederated Tribes of the Siletz Indians.
+Our offerings are online and on Wapato Island, the homeland of the Multnomah people.
 We respect the stewards of this land — past, present, and future — and the knowledge of those who came before us.
-We honor the Black and Brown labor on which this country is built and sustained.
-We offer gratitude for the land and the opportunity to learn, love and be in relationship with our ancestors, spirits, and mentors guiding our work.
+We honor the Black and Brown life on which this country is built and sustained.
+We offer gratitude for to the land, waters, and air who give us the opportunity to learn, love and be in relationship with our ancestors, spirits, and mentors guiding here.

 Mission

-To offer Black, Indigenous, and all people of color opportunities to sustain their relationship with the land through art, education, and spiritual wellness.
+To offer Black, Indigenous, and all People of color opportunities to sustain their relationship with Earth through art, education, and spiritual wellness.

 Vision

-To help people process environmental-related trauma, provide a space to express ourselves through art, support non-hierarchical mentorship networks, and foster collective liberation in the Pacific Northwest.
+To help people process environmental-related trauma, provide a space to express ourselves through art, support non-hierarchical mentorship networks, and foster collective liberation.

 Values

-Care for ourselves, more-than-humans, and the land; sustaining a collective centered on uplifting each other; honoring people’s ideas, creativity, and ancestry.
+Care for ourselves, more-than-humans, and Earth; sustaining a collective centered on uplifting each other; honoring people’s ideas, creativity, and ancestry.

 -